top of page

 IS THERE A PENALTY IF I DO NOT ENROLL IN TIME FOR MEDICARE?

 Medicare is very strict about when you can and need to enroll in or change your Medicare Coverage.
-If you have Employer Coverage for example, you're fine as it is considered Credible Coverage.
+If you have Employer Coverage, for example, you're fine as it is considered Credible Coverage.

-Unless you are enrolled in Medicare Part B during your IEP, you will most likely be subjected to paying a late enrollment penalty.
+• Unless you are enrolled in Medicare Part B during your IEP, you will most likely be subject to paying a late enrollment penalty.
 This can hurt because all late enrollment penalties continue as long as you have Medicare Coverage.
 The Late Penalty is 10% for each year that you should have had Part B coverage but didn't.
 The standard premium for Part B is $148.50 in 2021, which means you’ll pay an extra $14.85 every month.
 This will increase if the standard Part B premium goes up next year, which it likely will.
 You’ll pay this penalty even if you ultimately choose to enroll in a Medicare Advantage Plan.

-If you don’t have creditable Part D prescription drug coverage and miss your IEP, you’ll pay a penalty with your Part D premium—again, as long as you have the coverage.
+• If you don’t have creditable Part D prescription drug coverage and miss your IEP, you’ll pay a penalty with your Part D premium—again, as long as you have the coverage.
 The penalty is 1% per consecutive month that you went without coverage for prescription drugs.
 The national base premium is currently about $36 per month, so if you go without coverage for a year, you’ll pay an extra $4.30 a month, and probably will even pay a little more if the Part D base premium increases.
 And this penalty will be in force as long as you have Part D coverage.

 WHAT DOES IT MEAN TO HAVE CREDITABLE COVERAGE?

 Most Medicare beneficiaries who are still working have group coverage through an employer or an employer's union plan.
 This allows you to delay enrollment in Part A and/or B without penalties.
-When you retire, you can sign up for those Parts during a Special Enrollment Period (SEP).
-Medicare credits you for having employer group coverage at any large employer (20+ employees.)Later when you retire, you will be eligible for a 63-day Special Enrollment period to sign up for Parts A and/or B with no late enrollment penalties.The Medicare Special Enrollment Period is an eight-month period that begins either the month you or your spouse quits working or the month your group coverage ends, whichever comes first.
+When you retire, you can enroll in those Parts during a Special Enrollment Period (SEP).
+Medicare credits you for employer group coverage with any large employer (20+ employees).
+Later, when you retire, you will be eligible for a 63-day Special Enrollment period to sign up for Parts A and/or B with no late enrollment penalties.
+The Medicare Special Enrollment Period is an eight-month period that begins either the month you or your spouse quits working or the month your group coverage ends, whichever comes first.

 WHEN IS THE MEDICARE GENERAL ENROLLMENT PERIOD?

-If for some reason you missed or forgot to enroll in your Initial Enrollment Period (IEP) you will have to wait to enroll in the General Enrollment Period (GEP).
-This runs from January 1 through March 31 each year.Even though you can enroll in Original Medicare during this time, you are still subject to the late enrollment penalties.
-However, in most cases your new Medicare coverage will not go into effect until July 1st, meaning you might have an extended period with no Insurance.Keep in mind that the General Enrollment Period only applies to Original Medicare.
+If, for some reason, you missed or forgot to enroll in your Initial Enrollment Period (IEP), you will have to wait to enroll in the General Enrollment Period (GEP).
+This runs from January 1 through March 31 each year.
+Even though you can enroll in Original Medicare during this time, you are still subject to the late enrollment penalties.
+However, in most cases, your new Medicare coverage will not take effect until July 1st, leaving you with an extended period without insurance.
+Keep in mind that the General Enrollment Period only applies to Original Medicare.
 If you want a Medicare Advantage plan or Medicare Part D coverage for prescription drugs, you’ll have to wait for the Annual Enrollment Period.
 From October 15 through December 7th each year.

 WHAT IS MEDIGAP INSURANCE?

 Medigap is Medicare Supplement Insurance that helps fill "gaps" in Original Medicare and is sold by private companies.
-Original Medicare pays for much, but not all, of the cost for covered health care services and supplies.
+Original Medicare covers much, but not all, of the cost of covered health care services and supplies.
 A Medicare Supplement Insurance (Medigap) policy can help pay some of the remaining health care costs, like:

-Co-Payments
+• Co-Payments

-Coinsurance
+• Coinsurance

-Deductibles
+• Deductibles

-Then, your Medigap policy pays its share.
+• Then, your Medigap policy pays its share.

 THE TOP 8 THINGS YOU NEED TO KNOW REGARDING MEDIGAP/MEDICARE SUPPLEMENTS

-You must have Medicare Part A and Medicare Part B.
+1. You must have Medicare Part A and Medicare Part B.

-A Medigap policy is different from a Medicare Advantage Plan.
+2. A Medigap policy is different from a Medicare Advantage Plan.
 Those plans are ways to get Medicare benefits, while a Medigap policy only supplements your Original Medicare benefits.

-You pay the private insurance company a monthly premium for your Medigap policy.
+3. You pay the private insurance company a monthly premium for your Medigap policy.
 You pay this monthly premium in addition to the monthly Part B premium that you pay to Medicare.

-A Medigap policy only covers one person.
+4. A Medigap policy only covers one person.
 If you and your spouse both want Medigap coverage, you'll each have to buy separate policies.

-You can buy a Medigap policy from any insurance company that's licensed in your state to sell one.
+5. You can buy a Medigap policy from any insurance company that's licensed in your state to sell one.

-It's illegal for anyone to sell you a Medigap policy if you have a Medicare Advantage Plan, unless you're switching back to Original Medicare.
+8. It's illegal for anyone to sell you a Medigap policy if you have a Medicare Advantage Plan, unless you're switching back to Original Medicare.

 IS THERE ANYTHING A MEDIGAP POLICY WILL NOT COVER?